Making radio interesting again

 Of all features, the last two seem interesting.
 Audio spectrum flatness tells us if a signal is noisy or harmonic.
 Normal talk and advertisements would tend to have varying modulations with very little repetition (except for jingles, but let’s skip them for now), whereas music almost always has repeating components.

-Mel Frequency Cepstral Coefficients (MFCCs) have been widely used since the 1980s to perform speech recognition.
+It seems that Mel Frequency Cepstral Coefficients (MFCCs) have been widely used since the 1980s to perform speech recognition.
 The calculation of these coefficients consists of multiple steps that gather inspiration from the different stages of how humans hear.
-This page give a comprehensive explanation of the process to those who want to read further (even for those who would want to skip the math).
-The author also has worked on a Python library that calculates MFCCs for an audio file.
+This page give a comprehensive explanation of the process to those who want to read further.
+The author has also worked on a Python library that calculates MFCCs for an audio file.

 I started planning a quick prototype.
 Given that the MFCC python library is already available, we could use that as the features and train a model!
 Sounds fairly easy.
-However, there is one hurdle.
+However, we need data.

 Almost every machine learning problem faces the issue of no labeled data being available to train a model.
 Most of the time, the data is hard to collect.
 In our case, the data is hard to collect.
 Fortunately, the data we want is available on the internet on YouTube in the form of music and advertisement playlists.
 To get our features, we download audio samples, process them to get the MFCC and write out to a CSV file along with the respective label.